serpent-os/onboarding/README.md

     sudo systemd-nspawn -D sosroot/ -b

-To stop and exit the systemd-nspawn container, issue the following command:
+To stop and exit the systemd-nspawn container, issue the following command from within the container:

     systemctl poweroff

+If the container locks up or stops responding, you can use `machinectl` to stop it from outside the container:

+    sudo machinectl poweroff sosroot

 ### Local moss collection support